-The proposed awning would retain the existing maximum height of the building with no noticeable increase in bulk from Premier Street as the respective balcony space is situated to the rear of the RFB.
-The awning would not substantially affect the bulk and massing of the residential flat building, ensuring that any existing views and vistas from surrounding properties are retained.
-Below are photographs of the existing balcony subject to installation of an awning confirming the isolated location of the balcony not having an impact on views of surrounding properties.
+The proposed awnings would retain the existing maximum height of the building with no significant increase in bulk from Premier Street and the awnings would not substantially affect the bulk and massing of the residential flat building, ensuring that views from surrounding properties are retained.
+Below are photographs of the existing balconies (red edging providing indication of awnings) subject to installation of an awning confirming the location of the balcony not having an impact on views of surrounding properties.
+In light of the above considerations, this objective has been achieved by the proposal.